 When summer arrives, people love to spend time outside.
 Unfortunately, this is the time that bugs are most active—especially ticks.
 After a day outdoors, it’s important to make sure bugs didn’t follow you inside.
 If a tick decides you would make the perfect host, you’ll need to know how to deal with it.
 Check out where to look for ticks and how to safely remove them.

 Ticks are arachnids that feed on the blood of their host.
 Their preferred host varies between species, but they will choose other hosts based on availability.
 Some prefer animal hosts while others prefer humans.
-When they find a host, they will latch on to their skin, clothing, or fur.
+When they find a host, they will latch onto their skin, clothing, or fur.

 Ticks are small, but their bodies will swell after a blood meal.
 Their color varies depending on the species, but most are typically a shade of brown.

 These arachnids live in wooded areas, grasslands, and inside the homes of human hosts.
-American dog ticks are most often encountered by humans while the brown dog tick is most often found in homes.
+American dog ticks are most often encountered by humans, while the brown dog tick is most often found in homes.

-Checking for Ticks
+How to Check for Ticks

-Search for them in and around your hair and ears, the back of your knees, the waist, legs, and belly button.
+- Check for ticks in and around your hair and ears, on the back of your knees, your waist, legs, and belly button.

 If you find a tick on you, it’s best to remove it immediately.
 Follow these steps to safely remove the tick.

-Slowly, pull the tick upward keeping the movement steady and straight.
-You want to avoid twisting because the mouthparts could detach.
+- Avoid twisting to prevent the mouthparts from detaching.
 If this happens, use the tweezers to pull them out.
 If you can’t, it’s best to contact a doctor.

-Dispose of the tick by placing it in alcohol, a sealed container, or flushing it down the toilet.
+- Dispose of the tick by placing it in alcohol, a sealed container, or flushing it down the toilet.
 Don’t try to crush the tick.

-After the tick has been removed, clean the area with soap and water or rubbing alcohol.
+- After the tick has been removed, clean the area with soap and water or rubbing alcohol.
 This will help to prevent infection.

-If after a tick bite you experience a rash, fever, muscle pain, fatigue, swelling or pain in joints, seek medical attention.
+- If after a tick bite you experience a rash, fever, muscle pain, fatigue, swelling or pain in joints, seek medical attention.
 These are signs of a severe reaction to the tick bite.

-You can also apply a tick repellent like our Maggie’s Farm Simply Effective Natural Insect Repellent aerosol.
-It’s an effective and more family and environmentally friendly solution that can even be used on your dogs.
+- You can also apply a tick repellent like our plant-based Natural Insect Repellent.
+It’s an effective and more family and environmentally-friendly solution that can even be used on your dogs.

 Despite our best efforts, sometimes ticks manage to find us.
 If you find one on you, it’s important to quickly and carefully remove it.
 We’ve provided steps to help make this process easier for you.
-If you’re looking for a way to protect your home from bugs, try our Maggie’s Farm Simply Effective Pest Control products.
+If you’re looking for a way to protect your home from bugs, try our Maggie’s Farm Simply Effective™ Pest Control products.